 Is the flower wilting?
 It’s just a beginning for something exciting to come.
 The plant is about to bear fruits!

 If you think about it, it’s pretty much similar to our circumstances in life.
 Just when you think that the worst is yet to come, something fruitful comes out of it.
 We just need to have faith that something great is about to come.

 One of their organic farming methods is to wrap fruits with plastic bags as a way to prevent insects from eating the fruits.
 Such manual work can be very tedious which is also the reason why organic produce is usually more expensive.

 4. Visit Zenxin Mulberry farm

-Raw vegans like to use mulberries was a sweeter in place of dates.
+Raw vegans like to use mulberries was a sweetener in place of dates.
 It’s certainly not as sweet as dates but it is a great source of vitamin C and other antioxidants.

-Its fruits aren’t just the ones that are beneficial towards our bodies.
+Its fruits aren’t just the ones that are beneficial to our bodies.
 Even the leaves of the mulberry plant have health-boosting properties of healing cold and minor illnesses.

 How to tell if the mulberry is ripe?
 When they turned really dark…almost like blackberries.